Macy's says its holiday sales will be lower, citing inflation pressures - NewsBreak

 Wells Fargo is retreating from the mortgage market it once led

-Wells Fargo, long one of the biggest players in the mortgage business, is taking a big step back.
+CNN — Wells Fargo, long one of the biggest players in the mortgage business, is taking a big step back.
 The scandal-ridden bank announced a significant shift on Tuesday to focus its mortgage business on serving bank customers and minority homebuyers instead of acquiring new customers.
-Wells Fargo said it will also...
+Wells Fargo said...

 Comments / 0